Categories

 VNC for Android phone

-With the advent of computer file storage and automation came the unmanned operation.
+With the advent of computer file storage and automation came unmanned operation.
 Unfortunately, what often happens with unmanned operations is somehow the engineer becomes responsible for station operation and ends up getting all the phone calls when anything goes wrong:

 • Traffic forgot to transfer the Sunday log and the station is off the air at 12 am Sunday morning.
 Call the engineer.

-• Part time DJ didn’t read the directions on merging logs, call the engineer.
+• Part-time DJ didn’t read the directions on merging logs, call the engineer.

 • The server has locked up, call the engineer.